Andrew Tobias: Personal life

+Tobias was the partner of fashion designer and Democratic political activist Charles Nolan, who died on January 30, 2011.

 Tobias was grand marshal of the 2005 New York City LGBT Pride parade.

 He was president and CEO of Harvard Student Agencies in 1967–68 while residing in Winthrop House.

+Tobias was interviewed in Jill Salvino's documentary film Between the Shades.